 Our Emergency and Urgent Care physicians and nurses are dedicated to providing the highest-quality care for minor injuries as well as life-threatening conditions for patients of all ages.
 For your convenience, we provide in-room computerized registration, allowing for more timely access to care while reducing wait time.
-We accept a wide variety of health plans including Medicare, DeanCare, Physicians Plus, Unity, The Alliance, Group Health Cooperative, Humana and many other insurance providers.
+We accept a wide variety of health plans including Medicare, DeanCare, Physicians Plus (Quartz), Unity (Quartz), The Alliance, Humana and many other insurance providers.
 Please check your individual plan regarding coverage of services at Stoughton Hospital.

 Emergency Care is available 24 hours every day, staffed by physicians who are board-certified in emergency medicine.
 Nursing staff is trained in ACLS (Advance Cardiac Life Support), PALS (Pediatric Advanced Life Support), Trauma Nursing Core Curriculum and the Emergency Nursing Pediatric Course.
 Helicopter access is available to a Level 1 Trauma Center as warranted.